allenai/citeomatic/README.md

   * Parameters specific to Hyperparameter Optimization
 	  * `--max_evals_initial`: No. of models to train in the first phase.
 Our hyperparameter optimization method runs in two steps.
-In the first step, a large number of models are run for a few epochs and the best performing 10 models are run for more number of epochs in the second phase.
+In the first step, a large number of models are run for a few epochs and the best performing `max_evals_secondary` models are run for more number of epochs in the second phase.
 	  * `--max_evals_secondary`: No. of models to train in the second phase.
 Best `max_evals_secondary` models from Phase 1 are trained for a longer time
 	  * `--total_samples_initial`: No. of samples to train first phase models on